 After a long career under sail and later as a motor barge she was of no further use to Paul’s but in 1973 they agreed that the Sports and Social Club could take her over, re-rig her and sail her for their benefit and to promote the Company to its suppliers and customers.
 Brian Pinner from the Grain Terminal at Ipswich was the main driving force behind the operation and it is largely due to his efforts that ENA stayed in commission so long.

 In subsequent years Len Polley and later his brother Tom Polley took over as skipper.
-As well as her local charter work and attendance at the Barge Matches she voyaged further afield attending Dunkirk reunions and European Brewers Conventions in Amsterdam and Brussels.
+As well as her local charter work and attendance at the Barge Matches she voyaged further afield attending Dunkirk reunions and European Brewers Conventions in Amsterdam and Brussels, with Brian Pinner taking her to Copenhagen.
 In 1997 I took her across via Antwerp to Maastricht, but that’s a story for another time.

 In 1995 Tom Polley with Brian Pinner and senior company employees and members of Paul’s Social and Leisure Club took ENA to the 55th Dunkirk Little Ships reunion.
 During the course of that visit and the difficulties encountered negotiating the dock system at Dunkirk it was realised that ENA was in need of some serious refurbishment of the hull planking.
 A schedule of work was agreed and after taking ENA to Maldon and handing her over to Rick and Noddy Cardy, Tom Polley retired and the post of Skipper became vacant.